 The majority of our accounts receivable are due from companies in the oil and natural gas drilling, glass, building products, filler and extenders, foundries and other major industries.
-Our ten largest customers accounted for approximately 52%, 56%, and 57% of sales in the years ended December 31, 2016, 2015 and 2014, respectively.
-Sales to our largest customer, Halliburton Company, which is an Oil & Gas Proppants customer, accounted for 13% of our total revenues during the year ended December 31, 2016.
-No other customer accounted for 10% or more of our total revenues.
 Credit is extended based on evaluation of a customer's financial condition and, generally, collateral is not required.
 Accounts receivable are stated at amounts due from customers net of an allowance for doubtful accounts.
 Accounts outstanding longer than the payment terms are considered past due.
 We determine our allowance by considering a number of factors, including the length of time trade accounts receivable are past due, our previous loss history, the customer's current ability to pay its obligation to us, and the condition of the general economy and the industry as a whole.
 Ongoing credit evaluations are performed.
 We write-off accounts receivable when they are deemed uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.